and88x/Getting_and_Cleaning_Data-Course_Project/README.md

 * dplyr

 ### The `run_analysis.R` file
-This file perform the follow tasks:
+This file performs the follow tasks:

 * Merges the training and the test sets from the [**Human Activity Recognition Using Smartphones Data Set**](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).